Terry Kitties: Plot

+In the cold open, Holt returns from his trip to Paris in a positive mood.
+Jake and the others attempt to take advantage of his "vacation high" by requesting a tank, only for Hitchcock and Scully to ruin their plans by making fun of Holt's weight and putting him in a bad mood.

-Terry (Terry Crews) receives a package with a kitty, upsetting him.
+Terry (Terry Crews) receives a package with a kitten, upsetting him.
 He tells Jake (Andy Samberg) that when he started working 20 years ago in a different precinct, he had to solve a case to prove himself.
-Tracking someone he was convinced of robbing, Terry led a raid on the suspect, only to discover he was in a wheelchair and in a panic, blamed his cat of being a complicit.
-This prompted laughter from his colleagues, who sent kitties in subsequent years to remind him of his failure.
+Tracking a robbery suspect, Terry led a raid on his apartment, only to discover he was in a wheelchair.
+In a panic, Terry accuses the suspect's cat of being an accomplice.
+This prompted laughter from his colleagues, who sent Terry kittens in subsequent years to remind him of his failure.

 Jake decides to help Terry in solving the case to stop the constant humiliation.
-After getting in contact with the precinct, they follow a lead and ambush him in a restroom, only to discover he is not the culprit, prompting the detectives to laugh at Terry again.
+After getting in contact with the precinct, they follow a lead and ambush another suspect in a restroom, only to discover he is not the culprit, prompting the detectives to laugh at Terry again.
 Jake decides to continue the investigation and finds that the culprit is the man in the wheelchair, faking his condition.
 They catch him without the wheelchair and arrest him.
-While Terry is fine at not scolding the detectives, Jake sends rats to their precinct.
+While Terry is fine with not scolding his former colleagues, Jake sends rats to their precinct.

 Meanwhile, Adrian (Jason Mantzoukas) is kicked out of his apartment for his constant screaming.
-When Boyle (Joe Lo Truglio) tells him he'll help him, Adrian self-invites to live with Boyle.
-Boyle is frustrated at Adrian's personality and behaviour and wants to tell him to leave his house but can't bring himself to do it.
+When Boyle (Joe Lo Truglio) tells him he'll help him, Adrian invites himself to live with Boyle.
+Boyle is frustrated at Adrian's personality and behavior and wants to tell him to leave his house, but can't bring himself to do it.
 Gina (Chelsea Peretti) offers to help by telling Adrian off, saying that she can "alpha" him off, but Boyle intends on pleading to Adrian (like a "beta") for him to leave.
 When it doesn't work, he finally begs Gina to help him.
 She lashes out at Adrian, prompting him to leave the house.
-She thinks that she has proved the strength of the "alpha" but Boyle reveals that by begging her he managed to manipulate her using his "beta".
-Also, Holt (Andre Braugher), Amy (Melissa Fumero) and Rosa (Stephanie Beatriz) participate in an exercise to deactivate bombs, competing between themselves.
-Despite Holt deactivating it, all but Hitchcock and Scully fail the exercise for not taking it seriously.
+She thinks that she has proved the strength of the "alpha" but Boyle reveals that his plan all along was to manipulate her.

+Also, Holt (Andre Braugher), Amy (Melissa Fumero) and Rosa (Stephanie Beatriz) participate in a bomb defusing exercise, competing between themselves.
+Despite Holt deactivating the bomb first, all but Hitchcock and Scully fail the exercise for not taking it seriously.